This Raw Mango Mint Rasam is perfect for summer. Cooling and so refreshing and tastes so yum with rice or when drunk by itself!

-Rasam is a staple in a South Indian household and 11 years ago when I married into a south Indian household I was most amazed by the whole cycle of eating.
+Raw Mango Mint Rasam is a recipe I learnt from N’s grandmother.
+Rasam is a staple in a South Indian household and 11 years ago, when I married into a south Indian household, I was most amazed by the whole cycle of eating.
 Dal, Sambhar, poriyal, rasam and then curd rice.
-It was almost like a sacred ritual and slowly over time I warmed up to it and the days I eat a south indian lunch, I find myself following the same sequence and a difference or a missing item tends to upset me.
-Strange how we become creatures of habit.
+It was almost like a sacred ritual and slowly over time, I warmed up to it.
+The days I eat a south Indian lunch, I find myself following the same sequence and a difference or a missing item tends to upset me.
+Strange how we become creatures of habit!

-I got married in November, in the middle of Bangalore’s almost winter and the tamarind, garlic pepper rasam felt honestly good but then came along summer and I visited hubby’s ancestral village in Chittor, which is typically hot and hotter and that had me wondering on how do they eat rasam in that heat untill I was served with this beauty.
-The first time I ate this I drank two glasses of it after I finished eating it with rice.
+I got married in November, in the middle of Bangalore’s almost winter and the tamarind and garlic pepper rasam felt honestly good.
+Then came along summer and I visited hubby’s ancestral village in Chittor, which is typically hot and hotter and that had me wondering on how do they eat rasam in that heat!
+Until, I was served with this beauty.
+The first time I had this, I drank two glasses of it after I finished eating it with rice.

-This summer I got the Raw mango and mint summer rasam recipe from N’s granny, she is 85 and speaks only Telegu and we had to have a lot of translation involved with N and I was worried if the results would be as good but they were stellar and granny had it herself and smiled wide.
+This summer, I got the Raw mango mint summer rasam recipe from N’s granny.
+She is 85 and speaks only Telugu and we had to have a lot of translation involved with N. I was worried if the results would be as good but they were stellar and granny had it herself and smiled wide.

 So here the recipe of N’s granny’s summer rasam, the raw mango mint rasam.
 I promise try this and it will be the only rasam you will be making this summer.

 Oh, before the rasam, do try out these summer coolers as well!